raspberrypi/picamera2/README.md

 sudo pip3 install numpy --upgrade
 ```

+## Contibuting

+We are happy to receive pull requests that will fix bugs, add features and generally improve the code.
+If possible, pull requests would ideally be:

+- Restricted to one change or feature each.
+- The commit history should consist of a number of commits that are as easy to review as possible.
+- Where changes are likely to be more involved, we would invite authors to start a discussion with us first so that we can agree a good way forward.
+- All the tests and examples should be working after each commit in the pull request.
+We'll shortly be adding some automated testing to the repository to make it easier to test if things have become broken.
+- Any documentation should be updated accordingly.
+Where appropriate, new examples and tests would be welcomed.
+- The author of the pull request needs to agree that they are donating the work to this project and to Raspberry Pi, so that we can continue to distribute it as open source to all our users.

+Thank you!

 ## How *Picamera2* Works

 Readers are recommended to refer to the supplied [examples](#examples) in conjunction with the descriptions below.